opsec-infosec/BlockchainExplorer/README.md

 Minimum Recommended Queues are 1 block queue to 3 transaction queues.
 So if you run two block queues, you should run at lease 6 transaction queues.
 You can run 1 block queue to 1 transaction queue, but the processing will take awhile.

-I run this setup with 24 cores, with 3 block queues and 12 transaction queues with 32G of ram.
+I run this setup with 24 cores, with 3 block queues and 12 transaction queues with 64G of ram and 4 TB disk storage.
 The CPU utilization with these settings is around 90%.

 You can play around with the blocks to transaction queues to get the optimal setting for your machine based on the CPU count and memory.

+You can adjust the block and transaction workers by changing the settings in the pm2.blocks.workers and pm2.transaction.workers respectively.

 # Frameworks